pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

-# Presence API – JavaScript SDK (condensed)
+# Presence API for JavaScript SDK

+Presence lets you track online/offline users, occupancy, subscriptions, and per-user presence state.

-• Presence add-on must be enabled for your keys.
+- All methods require the Presence add-on to be enabled for your key in the Admin Portal.
-• Supports callbacks, promises, and async/await (recommended).
-• Heartbeat window rules apply; no timeout event if the client reconnects before heartbeat expires.
-• hereNow() responses are cached for 3 s.

----
+- To receive presence events, see Presence Events.
+- Supported async patterns: callbacks, promises, async/await.
+Recommended: async/await with try...catch for error handling.

-## hereNow()
+## Here now

-Returns current occupancy for channels/channel groups.
+Returns the current state of one or more channels: list of UUIDs and occupancy.

+Cache: 3-second response cache time.

+### Methods

 ```
 `pubnub.hereNow({